 Prathamastami is a traditional ritual among the Oriya community.
 It is mainly held in Odisha for the life and prosperity of the eldest child of the family.
-He or she offered a lighted lamp by the senior female relatives followed by elaborate rituals during which the mantras are recited.
+He or she is offered a lighted lamp by the senior female relatives followed by elaborate rituals during which the mantras are recited.
 Prathamastami is celebrated on the Ashtami tithi of the month of Margashirsha occurring after the eight-day of Kartik Purnima.
 This day is also known as Saubhagini Ashtami, KaalBhairav Ashtami, and Paap-nashini Ashtami.
 The main delicacy of the day is HaldiPitha or EnduriPitha.
 (1, 2, 3, 4)

 Leaves of Curcuma species are a waste product during postharvest operations.
 Traditionally, the leaves of C. longa used in culinary preparation are aromatic and contain essential oil.
 Composition and Antimicrobial Activity of the Essential Oil from Leaves of Curcuma longa L. Kasur Variety (5).
-For preparation of Haldipitha, turmeric leaves are used to wrap the pitha.
+For the preparation of Haldipitha, turmeric leaves are used to wrap the pita.
 Since the leaves used are freshly picked, turmeric leaves impart a distinctive flavor to the pitha.
 (6)

 Frankly speaking, being a Bengali woman, I was not aware of the uses of turmeric leaves in cooking.
 But whenever I shifted to Rourkela, Orissa, I am surprised to know that turmeric leaf is commonly used to wrap foods.
 Later, I also tried this recipe, and all my family members relish this pitha.
 Thanks to my neighbor cum didi Anima Pradhan and Madhulita Das, who actually made me aware of this recipe.
-You can also try this recipe at any day, believe me, all of your family members will be happy after tasting this recipe.
+You can also try this recipe any day, believe me, all of your family members will be happy after tasting this recipe.

-Ingredients used for
+Ingredients used for making Haldipitha or Enduripitha

 |Urd dal or Bidi dal or Biuli dal||1 cup|